The CEO Morning Routine That Carried Me Through My Hardest Year

 I was not hiding the hard parts.
 I was acknowledging those and holding space for them.
 But I was also inviting myself to hold them in context of my broader life.

-Taking time each morning to slowly read through the items under each heading helps to broaden my awareness to my full life experience.
+Reading through the items each morning broadens my awareness to my full life experience.

-I may be facing a difficulty in one area, at work for example, but if I zoom out I am able to put that difficulty in the context of my life's bigger story.
+I may be facing difficulty at work, but if I zoom out I can put that difficulty in the context of my life's bigger story.

 For me, that has been a big fucking deal.

-This practice also helps me to pick my head up for the day and ensure that each of the major areas of my life are getting attention.
+This practice also helps me pick my head up and make sure each area of my life is getting attention.

-I am reminded, for example, that I am not only a father and an entrepreneur (two very consuming roles).
-I am also, for example, an artist.
+I am reminded that I am not only a father and an entrepreneur.
+I am also an artist.

 This reminder encourages me to hold some space in my day to write or to pick up my guitar.